Skip to Main Content

 • change your last name to your spouse's last name;

-• change your last name to your spouse's last name and your middle name to your current last name; or
+• change your last name to your spouse's last name and your middle name to your maiden name (referred to as a "birth surname"); or

-• add your spouse's last name to your current last name in hyphenated form.
+• add your spouse's last name to your maiden name in hyphenated form.

 You may have to get a court-ordered name change if you want to change your first name, or if you want get a different last name like: